Madhumala Chattopadhyay: Contact with the Sentinelese

-On 4 January 1991, Madhumala Chattopadhyay was part of a team that made the first peaceful contact with the Sentinelese tribe of Andamans.
-She was also the first female outsider to contact the Sentinelese.
+On 4 January 1991, Chattopadhyay was part of a team that made the first peaceful contact with the Sentinelese tribe of Andamans.
+She was also the first female outsider to contact them.
 Chattopadhyay at that time was a research associate with the Anthropological Survey of India.
 She went to the North Sentinel Island with the support of local administration's ship MV Tarmugli.
 She was a part of a team of 13.
 The key team members were S. Awaradi (Director, Tribal Welfare, A&NI administration), who was the team leader; Arun Mullick, who was the medical officer (for providing medical attention in case of sickness or injury); and Chattopadhyay herself, the team anthropologist.
 The rest of the team were support crew.

-The team initiated contact by going toward the island on a smaller vessel and dropping coconuts into the water as gifts.
+The team initiated contact by approaching the island on a smaller vessel and dropping coconuts into the water as gifts.
 A few armed men came into the water to collect coconuts.
 This repeated until the team ran out of coconuts, at which point they returned to the main ship to resupply.
 The second time, a young man aimed his bow at Chattopadhyay, but a Sentinelese woman made him drop his weapon.
 Chattopadhyay escaped from this attack and the team retreated.
 When the team returned for a third time, Chattopadhyay and colleagues jumped into the water near the boat and handed the islanders coconuts in person.
 One of the crew took photographs of crew members handing coconuts to the islanders, which were widely circulated in the press.
 Writer Vishvajit Pandya notes that these photographs made the public rethink their mental image of the Sentinelese.